jiankuang/IBM/IA.md

 A contact contains personal information such as names, addresses, and telephone numbers of users.
 ### Data Classes
 You can add a new data class to extend data classification and analysis capabilities.

+## Data Profiling Process
+### Column Analysis
+* Investigate -> Column Analysis
+* After column analysis completes, a frequency distribution for each column is generated and then used as the input for the subsequent analyses such as primary key analysis and baseline analysis.
+* The column analysis process incorporates four analyses:
+#### Domain analysis
+#### Data classification analysis
+* **Canadian SIN**: Infers whether a column can be considered a Canadian social insurance number (SIN).
+* **Code**: A column that contains code values that represent a specific meaning.
+For example, a column with the class of Code might contain data about the area code in a telephone number.
+* **Country Code**: Infers whether a column can be considered a country or region code.

+#### Format analysis
+#### Data properties analysis

+### Primary Key Analysis

+### Foregin Key Analysis
+Run a **key and cross-domain analysis** job, compare the primary key of one table to the columns of another table to determine if there is a relationship between the two tables.

+### Redundant Analysis
+To determine if columns contain overlapping or redundant data, you can run a **key and cross-domain analysis** job across columns in one or multiple tables or sources.

+### Baseline Analysis
+Compare the column analysis results for two versions of the same data source.

 # Citation
 IBM InfoSphere Information Analyzer User's Guide.pdf